Access Equipment Hire for Odd Jobs: Keep DIY Alive – Duralift

 Thanks in large part to TV shows like The Block, dedicating a weekend to DIY is commonplace, and maybe even a little cool in Australia.
 If you’re part of the DIY crowd and seeking a little inspiration or don’t really know where to start, you have come to the right place!

 HINT: If you are working at heights you may need to look at your access equipment options, if not you are good to go.

 We couldn’t start a DIY blog without a little inspiration.
 Professor Craig Jackson, head of psychology at Birmingham City University, believes it impacts on our feelings of well-being: ‘Completing DIY projects successfully can be a source of achievement.
 But unfinished jobs can sometimes serve as a reminder of our failings.’
 His advice?
 Visualise the end result before starting.
 ‘This can provide motivation,’ he says.

 Now hopefully you are inspired to get your home or workspace looking fresh again, but if you aren’t willing to tackle a whole room or space you could take inspiration from these top 9 jobs homeowners can do themselves:

-Enjoy the experience folks, and to close on a well known quote from Masters, “DIY, it’s in our DNA” – make it real.
+Enjoy the experience folks, and to close on a well known quote, “DIY, it’s in our DNA” – make it real.